California boondocking snapshot

 If you need a repeatable site-finding workflow, use how to find legal boondocking sites before you start comparing famous California routes.

-Think in four California lanes
+Think in six California lanes

 Compare fast